Robust spin relaxometry with fast adaptive Bayesian estimation: Drift-insensitive measurement

 where we explicitly allow $\tau_+\ne\tau_-$ to maximize the joint sensitivity to $\Gamma_\pm$ during the adaptive protocols discussed below.
 Figure~\ref{fig:Suggested-measurement-of}(b) illustrates a pulse sequence (repeated $R$ times to collect sufficient fluorescence) for one of these measurements.

-In the limit where the singlet state preparation and $\pi$-pulses are negligibly short compared to the delays $\tau_\pm$, $M_\pm(\tau_\pm)$ directly probes the population dynamics.
+In the limit where the NV photophysics and $\pi$-pulses are negligibly fast compared to the delays $\tau_\pm$, $M_\pm(\tau_\pm)$ directly probes the population dynamics.
 The rate equation model (Appendix~\ref{app:Photoluminescence-to-Signal}) predicts that, when $M_{\pm}(\tau_\pm)$ is evaluated with the \emph{expected} values $\langle S_{ab}(\tau)\rangle$, we find a ``model function''